Can you search YouTube comments?

 How do I search YouTube comments for a keyword?

-On one video, Ctrl+F is the fastest route, provided you scroll far enough to load the comments first.
+On one video Ctrl+F is the fastest route, provided you scroll far enough to load the comments first.
 If the video has more than a few hundred comments, skip straight to an extension — you will spend longer scrolling than searching.
-Across a channel, keyword search alone is usually the wrong tool: the phrasing viewers use rarely matches the phrasing you remember, which is why an indexed search that understands meaning tends to find what a literal keyword match misses.
+Across a channel, keyword search alone is the wrong tool.
+The phrasing viewers use seldom matches the phrasing you remember.
+An indexed search that reads meaning finds what a literal keyword match misses.

 Can you search YouTube comments on mobile?

 Not in the app.
 The YouTube mobile app has no comment search and no find-in-page.
-The workaround is to open the video in a mobile browser — Chrome and Safari both have a Find in page option in the share menu — and search there, with the same lazy-loading limitation as desktop.
+Open the video in a mobile browser instead.
+Chrome and Safari both carry a Find in page option in the share menu.
+And search there, with the same lazy-loading limitation as desktop.
 Browser extensions do not run on mobile, so single-video tools that require an extension are unavailable.
 Web-based tools work in a mobile browser.

 How do I find my own YouTube comments?

-This is a different question, and it has a proper answer.
-Your own comment history is stored by YouTube: open youtube.com/feed/history and switch to the Comments tab, which lists every comment you have posted.
+This is a different question and it has a proper answer.
+YouTube stores your own comment history.
+Open youtube.com/feed/history and switch to the Comments tab, which lists every comment you have posted.
 YouTube's help documentation on viewing and managing comments covers it.
 None of this helps you search anyone else's comments.

 Why doesn't YouTube let you search comments?

-YouTube has never shipped it and has never publicly explained why.
-Channel owners get comment moderation, filters and sorting inside YouTube Studio, because moderation is the problem YouTube chose to solve.
+YouTube has never shipped it and has never said why.
+Channel owners get moderation and filters and sorting inside YouTube Studio.
+Moderation is the problem YouTube chose to solve.
 Readers get nothing.
-The plausible reasons are unglamorous: comments are enormous, mostly low-value, and searching them well means ranking them, which means another ranking system to maintain and abuse.
+The likely reasons are dull.
+Comments are enormous, and most carry little value.
+Searching them well means ranking them, and that means another ranking system to maintain and defend from abuse.

 Whatever the reason, the gap has been open long enough that a Reddit thread asking for the feature outranks every tool that answers it.

 Storage alone gives you keyword search, which is the weaker half.
 The useful half is matching on meaning.
-A viewer who wants a beginner's guide rarely writes "beginner's guide" — they write "where do I even start", "is this okay for someone brand new", "assume I know nothing".
+A viewer who wants a beginner's guide seldom writes "beginner's guide".
+They write "where do I even start" or "is this okay for someone brand new", "assume I know nothing".
 Keyword search finds none of those from a search for beginner.
-Indexing the comments as embeddings, so that similar meanings sit near each other, finds all three, which is why an indexed search returns things a Ctrl+F pass over the same text will miss.
+Index the comments as embeddings and similar meanings sit near each other.
+That finds all three.
+It is why an indexed search returns what a Ctrl+F pass over the same text misses.

 The last step is joining comments back to transcripts.
 A comment is a reply to something.
-Knowing that 214 people asked for a beginner protocol is useful; knowing they asked it under the three episodes where the creator assumed prior knowledge is what tells you which video to make.
+Knowing 214 people asked for a beginner protocol is useful.
+Knowing they asked under the three episodes where the creator assumed prior knowledge tells you which video to make.

 What can you learn from a channel's comments?

-Comments are the only place an audience states, unprompted and at scale, what it actually wants.
+Comments are the one place an audience says what it wants, unprompted and at scale.
 No survey has that property, because a survey asks the questions you already thought of.
 Across an indexed channel the recurring shapes are:

-• Requests that repeat.
-The same ask, phrased twenty different ways, across four years of uploads.
-Individually invisible; in aggregate, a content plan.
+- Requests that repeat.
+The same ask, phrased twenty different ways across four years of uploads.
+Invisible one by one.
+Together, a content plan.

-• Assumed coverage.
-Topics the audience believes were covered and were not, usually because a title implied it.
+- Assumed coverage.
+Topics the audience believes you covered and you did not, often because a title implied it.

-• Sentiment that moved.
-The same topic praised in 2021 and argued about now, which is a signal about the audience, not the topic.
+- Sentiment that moved.
+The same topic praised in 2021 and argued about now.
+That signals something about the audience, not the topic.

 The five-method comparison in our guide on analyzing YouTube comments at scale walks through each of these with a worked example on 40,000 comments.